-The campuses, with the exception of Yakima, is licensed and approved by the Workforce Training and Education Coordination Board under Chapter 28C.10.
+Selected programs of study at Evergreen Beauty College are approved by the Workforce Training and Education Coordinating Board's State Approving Agency (WTECB/SS) for enrollment of those eligible to receive benefits under Title 38 and Title 10, USC.
 Inquiries or complaints regarding this or any other private career school may be made to the Workforce Training and Education Coordinating Board, 128 10th Avenue SW, P.O.
-Box 43105, Olympia, Washington 98504-3105 (360) 709-4600 or 360-753-5662 or email: workforce@wtb.wa.gov the website is: www.wtb.wa.gov
+Box 43105, Olympia, Washington 98504-3105 (360) 709-4600 or 360-753-5662 or email: workforce@wtb.wa.gov_the website is: www.wtb.wa.gov